 Hyundai Kona Electric review: top of the mass-market EV tree?

-But that was four years ago, and since then the company has introduced hybrid variants of the Ioniq and Sonata, the hydrogen-powered Nexo and, most recently, a fully-electric version of the Kona crossover.
-And though Hyundai’s EV history is short, the initially hesitant company has made major headway in a relatively short amount of time.
+But that was three years ago, and since then the company has introduced hybrid variants of the Ioniq and Sonata, the hydrogen-powered Nexo and, most recently, a fully-electric version of the Kona crossover.
+And though Hyundai’s EV history is short, the initially hesitant company has made major headway in that time.

 The cabin, for all its lack of excitement and luxury, is a capacious place to sit.
 There’s room for four decently sized people inside and the heated and ventilated front seats are a nice touch – though ventilation is an option only available on this top-level, Ultimate trim.
 The view over the dash is clean, the scuttle low for a car of this type and the short hood makes it easy to see where the front of the car ends.
 That means no excuses for bad parking jobs.

 This car’s German competition – that is, the Volkswagen e-Golf – has a nicer inside for about $14,000 less than this particular Kona, but there are a number of caveats.
 First, it’s base price of $37,495 puts it on par with the baby Tesla Model 3 before savings.
 A federal tax credit further cuts the cost of the Hyundai $7500.
 Next factor in that the Kona’s 258 mile range is better than that of both the e-Golf and the cheapest Model 3 and this EV starts to make sense as a mass-market player.
 Skip the spinning rims and the Kona Electric represents one of the best dollar-for-dollar values on the market – and that’s before you drive it.